Sugar Snap Pea Recipes

 Lemon slices

-carrots and sugar snap peas.
+snap peas.
 Place the lettuce leaves on individual plates.
-Mound the vegetables on top, garnish
+Mound the vegetables

 Sugar Snap Pea & Strawberry Salad